 Sudden fever.
 It’s rare, but a quick spike in body temperature can be a sign of dehydration, especially if the fever is accompanied by chills.

 If you experience any of these symptoms, it’s best to get water into your body ASAP.
 Besides from water itself, fruits and vegetables are a good idea, as many contain significant amounts of water.
 Rest is also a good idea.

-And here’s another thing you can do: stop by any of the 40+ Urgent Care Extra locations in Nevada and Arizona.
+And here’s another thing you can do: stop by any of the 40+ Banner Urgent Care locations in Nevada and Arizona.
 People in the southwest are particularly susceptible to dehydration.
 If you’re experiencing any of the symptoms above and aren’t sure what the cause is, let our medical experts get you on the path to recovery.

 You can also reach out to our urgent care specialists with an email (firstname.lastname@example.org), or by calling (480) 840-3075.
 Thanks for reading the Banner Urgent Care blog!